llecopower/Nike_Page/README.md

-# This repo will be used as a sample project for Day7 of Azure DevOps Zero to Hero video solution
+# This repo will be used as a sample project for Week 7 of Azure DevOps Zero to Hero video solution